infolektuell/gradle-jextract/README.md

 - [x] Download locations can be customized for more restrictive environments.
 - [x] Alternately, use a local installation of Jextract.
 - [x] Generated code is available in main sourceset of Java projects.
-- [x] Configure multiple libs in one project
+- [x] Multiple libs can be configured in one project and are built concurrently.
-- [x] Compatible with [Configuration Cache]
+- [x] Compatible with [Configuration Cache].

 ## Usage

 You might want to apply this plugin after one of the Java plugins.
-It tries to get the correct Java version from the toolchain extension or uses the build JDK.
+It tries to get the correct Java version from the toolchain extension or falls back to the JDK Gradle is running on.
+On JDk 23, Jextract 22 is used, because FFM has been finalized and a version 23 wouldn't make a difference effectively.
 After running `./gradlew build`, the generated code will be available in the main source set.

 ### Simple Example